 Children are not COVID-19 super spreaders: time to go back to school

-In our article we referenced a study from New South Wales in Australia which assessed contact tracing following exposure of staff and pupils at schools in the region[1].
-In our original article we stated, “none of 735 students and 128 staff contracted COVID-19 from nine child and nine adult initial school cases despite close contact”.
-Our attention has been drawn to the fact that since our submission, the study findings have now been updated.
-In fact, there were 2 students who contracted COVID-19 for whom it is not clear from where it was acquired, meaning they may have become infected at school.
-This does not change the message of the Australian study, or how it was used in our article: children appear to suffer significantly more mild disease from COVID-19 than adults as well as being a lower risk for transmitting the virus (by acquiring or passing it on).

-Regarding our use of pre-print data as scientific references, this was made clear in the text of the article, and the studies clearly were referenced as being from the pre-print server medRXiv.
-We have reviewed these studies in detail and did not find any methodological issues which would threaten their validity.

-Since publication, additional evidence has come to light providing further support for our viewpoint. high quality studies of contact tracing (including household transmission) have demonstrated a significantly lower attack rate in children than adults [1,2][3,4].
-[5]Comments that children in these studies have been protected from transmission by school closures do not appreciate that almost all community transmission occurred prior to the closing of schools, after which the majority of transmission was within households, from which children would not be shielded.
+Since publication of our original article, additional evidence has come to light providing further support for our viewpoint.
+Several high quality studies of contact tracing (including household transmission) have demonstrated a significantly lower attack rate in children than adults [1,2], including in New York state and Israel where all household members had nasopharyngeal swabs tested with rt-PCR regardless of symptoms.
+Children were infected at around half the rate of adults within the same household [3,4].
+A household contact study from the Netherlands using serology in addition to rt-PCR showed similar findings [5].
+Suggestions that children in these studies have been protected from transmission by school closures do not appreciate that a significant proportion of community transmission in many countries occurred prior to the closing of schools, after which a large burden of transmission was within households, from which children would not be shielded.
 Further data from Iceland [6] (where schools for young children have remained opened) and the Netherlands [7], has confirmed extremely low levels of child to child, or child to adult transmission, with the majority of transmission occurring between adults.
 A public health report from Norway found no evidence of children acting as disease reservoirs [8].
-The most comprehensive sero-epidemiology to date from Spain has found a significant difference in the rate of COVID-19 infection according to age (1-3% of children compared to >5% of adults) [9][10][11].[12]
-[13][14]
+The most comprehensive sero-epidemiology to date from Spain has found a significant difference in the rate of COVID-19 infection according to age (1-3% of children compared to >5% of adults) [9].
+These findings have been replicated in sero-surveillance from Switzerland where children had similar rates of infection compared to the elderly, despite having significantly more household contacts with positive serology, [10] as well as a pre-print study from Lombardy, Italy [11].
+A study in Ireland of 6 positive cases within a school (3 staff, 3 student) resulting in over 1000 contacts led to only 2 additional cases; both from adults, to adults outside of the school environment [12].An additional pre-print study from primary schools in a high incidence area in France demonstrated sero-positive pupils were most likely to be infected in the home, and there was no evidence of spread within the schools [13].
+It should be noted an equivalent study in a high school setting from the same area found very high levels of positivity among pupils aged 14 years and above[14], highlighting the need for increased vigilance and infection prevention measures in teenagers compared to younger children.